krasimir/octomments/server/README.md

 * `github.token` - create a personal token here [https://github.com/settings/tokens](https://github.com/settings/tokens) and grant only `public_repo` permission.
 This token is used when fetching a GitHub issue.
 * `github.id` and `github.secret` - those are client id and client secret of a GitHub Auth app.
 Create one here [https://github.com/settings/developers](https://github.com/settings/developers).
 Make sure to set a proper `Authorization callback URL`.
 That's the url of the site which will use your server.

 Note: `api/config.json` and `api/config.local.json` are gitignored.
-You SHOULD NOT share this files with third parties.
+You SHOULD NOT share these files with third parties.
 Do not upload them in public places.
 Especially dangerous is to share your personal token.

 ## Deployment